 The experience of confusion is not very pleasant, which is why it is often underestimated.
 However, it is valuable to know that confusion is one of our most important and useful feelings.
 Confusion makes us think, increases motivation to solve unclear situations, and helps us adopt things more deeply.
 It can be said that all profound learning occurs through great confusion.
 Without confusion, we cannot experience the joy of insight!

-The third key emotion for influencing is amazement.
-One good example of the power of amazement and human irrationality is fake news.
+The third key emotion for influencing is surprise.
+One good example of the power of surprise and human irrationality is fake news.
 Why are rumours and fake news so contagious?
 Why do they spread, where lies their power?
 Why are they difficult to resist?

 In 2018, a comprehensive study was conducted in the United States on the spread of fake news.
 Researchers at the Massachusetts Institute of Technology (MIT) analyzed a total of 126,000 Twitter news stories that had more than 4.5 million readers from 2006 to 2017.
 The accuracy of the news was verified using several fact-checking sites before they were classified as real news or fake news.
 Ambiguous news stories were excluded from the study.